 Le Mas Candille is a beautiful five star hotel perched across the valley looking onto Grasse.
 I couldn’t help but think this might be the perfect place to stay when visiting the Côte d’Azur.
 Its proximity to everything is convenient, and its placement in a 9 acre park with three different pools, a spa, and Michelin Star restaurant make it a little slice of paradise within paradise.
 We had a warm welcome from the owner, a charming British gentlemen who acquired the project on a whim a decade or so ago after a coup de coeur for the property.
 Eventually he moved his family over from England to pursue it full time, expanding to include various buildings, more rooms, and the spa.
 It has old French charm with modern comforts.

 Le Mas Candille is just a few minutes walk from one of the Côte d’Azur’s most loved villages, Mougins.
-The village is a must visit, and a favourite of artists, including Pablo Picasso Jean Cocteau who both called it home.
+The village is a must visit, and a favorite of artists, including Pablo Picasso Jean Cocteau who both called it home.

 A busy day ended with a relaxing evening at the foot of Mougins at the Le Mas de Candille where we tucked in for the night before heading off to Cannes the next morning.
 The sun greeted us bright and early and after a coffee on my terrace at this beautiful five star hotel, we departed for Cannes.
 Cannes is always a bit of a show.
 Its film festival reputation literally proceeds it with the giant mural of Marilyn Monroe’s face painted onto the building of an old hotel on the outskirts as you head into town.
 Luxury shops line the rue d’Antibes, and just in front on the Croisette are the iconic hotels with their waterfront views, namely The Ritz and The Martinez which you can’t miss.